deBearN/HeartsAndMinds/docs/InGame-documentation.md

 You can also drop leaflets to ask all civilians in a circle of 200m to evacuate to a religious building (if not available a safe area) with a AR-2 drone.

 ## Traffic
 Civilians are travelling by vehicle across cities.
 If your reputation is higher than normal, you can ask for a lift to a location chosen on the map.
-If you bump into a Oplitas patrol, don't worry, the civilian driver will do their best to hide you in the car.
+If you bump into a Boi na Brasa patrol, don't worry, the civilian driver will do their best to hide you in the car.